borispovod/crypti-docs/presale.md

 ## How does the bonus work
 In order to encourage people not to wait until the last day to invest, an investment structure rewarding early adopters will be used.
 A bonus of 30% increase in stake will be awarded at the beginning of the pre-sale.
 The bonus will be applied to the total resulting amount of coins, which will be 75% plus any additional ones from the 10%.
 This will be continuously reduced by 1% each day over the course of the sale to a final 0% bonus at the end of the sale.

-## How does the refund work
-Bter.com will enable buyers to refund their CRSALE purchases within the pre-sale period, as per following guidelines:
-* Within the first 20 days of the pre-sale, the entire CRSALE purchases will be refunded
-* Starting 21st day of the pre-sale, 10% of purchased CRSALE will be reserved every day, for Crypti issuance at the end of the pre-sale